 Contribute to fulfillment of the following commitments of the University (USF 1999-2000 Undergraduate Catalog,

-Goals of the Office of Equal Opportunity Affairs
+Goals of the Diversity, Inclusion and Equal Opportunity Office

 - Promote an intellectually excellent, culturally diverse academic community of faculty, staff, and students.